Egg yolk for cats: healthy or dangerous?

 Many cat owners wonder if raw egg yolk is safe.

-Raw egg yolk: risk or not?
+Raw egg yolk: risky or not?

 - Salmonella risk: Raw eggs can contain bacteria.